TryHackMeNow/CyberLab/README.md

 After importing, each host can be booted or shutdown separately from within *VirtualBox*.
 When a host is booted up, a window will open showing the host's terminal or GUI.
 You may now start to (counter-) hack your way through the network by interacting with the different hosts.

 **Notes:**
 - CyberLab is intentionally designed for an uncomplicated and fast setup.
 This has the tradeoff of somewhat larger file size.
-You may off course choose to download only the hosts that are of interest to you.
+You may off course choose to download only the host-VMs that are of interest to you.
 - Virtual machine files might be temporarily unavailable due to servicing.

 # Hosts